Subcutaneous Transmitter (A3047)

 Analog Inputs

 During our final quality control, we measure the frequency response of every A3047 amplifier.
-We apply a sinusoidal voltage to all inputs and plot the amplitude of the transmitted signal versus frequency.
+We apply a sinusoidal to all inputs and plot the amplitude of the transmitted signal versus frequency.
 You will find a database of such plots here.

 Figure: Frequency Response of the A3047A1B.
 The amplifiers in the A1B are: X2 ×50 2-80 Hz, X3 ×25 0.0-40 Hz, X4 ×25 0.0-160 Hz.
 The X1 amplifier is not used.